Dos Pueblos Little League

 If you have any questions, please contact the Head Umpire.

-For the 2021 season, these responsibilities will be included for the Team Parent to handle or delegate:
+For the 2021 season, these responsibilities will be included in the Health Check-In volunteer duties.

 - On practice and game days, monitor health checks and compliance via league mandated app

 - Manage check-in health stations at practices / games that entails checking for temperatures and mask compliance.
 General details include:

 - Two check-in stations during each practice / game timeslot.
 Check-in shifts will be rotated among the tarms.
 Only 1 person is needed to manage each station.

 - Check-in Station #1: between the Coast Field and Eilings Meadow (by the batting cages)

 - Check-in Station #2: between Majors and Coast Fields (end of the outfields by Pacific Oaks Rd)